 No written article can magically fix all litter box problems.
 To resolve a litter box problem, one must first identify the cause.
 If you cannot determine why your cat is not using the litter box, then a cat behaviorist should be hired to identify the reason for you.
 This article will not resolve the problem if a health issue causes the problem.
 Often when a cat is pottying near the box but not in it, that is a big red flag that the problem is likely to be health-related.
 But, like with all litter box issues, that is a generalization, not a rule.
 This article will not solve your problem if the litter box issues are caused by an unhealthy relationship with another animal in the house.
-This article will address four steps you can take that should resolve all problems caused by a Bengal's heightened sensitivity and heightened energy needs.
+This article will address four steps you can take to resolve all problems caused by a Bengal's heightened sensitivity and heightened energy needs.
 Keep in mind that if you are struggling with an issue, you must follow the suggestions exactly.
-If your cat does not have a problem, but you want to avoid one, then there is more flexibility in following the recommendations.
+If your cat does not have a problem, but you want to avoid one, there is more flexibility in following the recommendations.

 Step number one is the litter box set up.
 You need to set up multiple oversized boxes with unscented litter that has a texture like sand.
 The general rule is one more litter box than the number of cats, but that rule needs to be flexible.
 Perhaps one of your boxes is a small, covered box discretely tucked inside of a cabinet.
 Don't count that as one box - count it as half a box.
-Yes, you need boxes in some of the rooms that we do not want boxes and hiding them in furniture is a wonderful compromise, but then you may need another box nearby.
+Yes, you need boxes in some of the rooms that we do not want boxes and hiding them in furniture is a wonderful compromise, but you may need another box nearby.
 If you have multiple levels in your house, you may need more boxes than the standard rule of one more box than the number of cats.

 In at least one place in your house, you need a substantial uncovered box.
 We recommend a 20 gallon or larger storage container.
 If you are struggling with an issue already, buy a clear storage container, so the cat can always see out of it even while going to the bathroom.
 If you have automatic boxes and litter box issues, do not count the automatic boxes as a box.
 For each one you have, get another large, uncovered storage container.
 Once you get your issue under control, you can start removing the boxes you don't like and try limiting it to the boxes you approve of, but when trying to resolve a litter box issue, you must use boxes the cat wants.